Melbourne · formation & bedding

 Wet Bed vs Concrete Base Paving

-Why the paving base matters
+Why everything rides on the base

 Paving failures often start below the surface.
 What reads as a loose paver or an uneven run is frequently the result of how water leaves the area, how well the layers were compacted and whether edge restraint can resist spread.